Dasabuvir, ombitasvir, paritaprevir, and ritonavir

 Dasabuvir, ombitasvir, paritaprevir, and ritonavir are antiviral medicines that prevent hepatitis C virus (HCV) from multiplying in your body.

-Dasabuvir, ombitasvir, paritaprevir, and ritonavir (Viekira) is a combination medicine used to treat genotype 1 chronic hepatitis C in adults, including people with a certain type of cirrhosis.
-This medicine is sometimes given together with another drug called ribavirin.
+Dasabuvir, ombitasvir, paritaprevir, and ritonavir (Viekira) is a combination medicine used to treat chronic hepatitis C in adults.
+Viekira is sometimes given in combination with another antiviral medicine called ribavirin.

-You should not use Viekira if you are allergic to dasabuvir, ombitasvir, paritaprevir, or ritonavir, or:
+You should not use Viekira if you are allergic to dasabuvir, ombitasvir, paritaprevir, or ritonavir, or if:

 If you take Viekira with ribavirin: There may be other reasons you should not take this combination treatment.
 Tell your doctor about all your medical conditions.

 Some medicines can interact with Viekira and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may need to change your treatment plan if you use:

 hormone replacement therapy such as Fem HRT;